tmbuza/iMAP/README.md

 # iMAP
-Microbiome Data Analysis and Exploratory Visualization
+Pipeline for Microbiome Data Analysis and Exploratory Visualization